zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ## Time-Harmonic Waves

-We can find a solution in the time domain by substituting Equation 4.16 into 2.2:
+We can find a solution of Maxwell's equations in the time domain by substituting Equation 4.17 into 2.2:

 $$ \tag{5.1}
 \begin{aligned}